 The Disability Discrimination Act

 The Disability Discrimination Act (DDA) 1995 is an initiative to prevent discrimination against disabled persons in all realms of public life.
-Under the act, a disability is defined as an impairment that is either mental or physical and that causes considerable and long-term difficulties on their ability to carry out everyday activities.
+Under the act, a disability is defined as an impairment that is either mental or physical and that causes considerable and long-term difficulties on their ability to carry out everyday activities, speaking of disability, checkout this blog about interventionist and how it can help you.

 The government is currently trying to introduce regulations in order to meet the requirements of the DDA.
 For public transport including hackney carriage taxis, Transport 2010 A Ten Year Plan has been established that aims to make them all accessible to disabled passengers.
 For taxi drivers, this means that it will be an offence if their vehicle fails to conform to the Accessibility Regulations by 2020.
 The regulations are initially being drafted in to ensure that all new taxis are designed and manufactured to allow access and easy use for as wide a range of disabilities as possible, but as yet older taxis are not forced to comply.